 4 ways HR forecasting can improve workforce planning

 How many employees do you have?
 How do you need?
-How many will you need next month?
-Next year?
-Where will you need them?
-Where will you find them?
+How many will you need next month or next year, and where will you find them?
+If your answers rely on instinct more than data, HR forecasting is where to start.

-A solid HRMS, populated with up to date employee data, and equipped with current reporting and analytics functions, can be very useful in answering these questions.
+A properly configured HRMS, populated with up-to-date employee data and equipped with the right analytics functions can be very useful in answering these questions.

 1. Balance your supply and demand

-2. Align the HR function more closely with organizational strategy
+2. Align HR function more closely with organizational strategy

-- Establish the organization’s strategic aims and targets/KPIs.
+- Establish the organization’s strategic aims and agreed KPIs.

-- Determine the requirements that the recruitment and training strategies must address.
+- Identify the gaps that recruitment and training plans must address.

-- Agree relevant HR plans and activities to have the right people in the right place, at the right time.
+- Agree HR activities that put the right people in the right roles at the right time.

 3. Carry out different kinds of HR forecasting